ArminBaz/SR-IS/README.md

 # LinearRL - Python Implementation
-This repository is a Python implementation of ["Linear reinforcement learning in planning, grid fields, and cognitive control"](https://www.nature.com/articles/s41467-021-25123-3) by Piray et al.
+This repository is the code accompanying ["Linear reinforcement learning in planning, grid fields, and cognitive control"](https://www.nature.com/articles/s41467-021-25123-3).

 ## Introduction
+Everything should be self-contained inside of this repo.
+If you have any troubles running the code or if you have any quesstions you can reach out to me via email or make a GitHub issue.

 ## Usage
 ### Conda Environment